ngsoti/ngsoti/WP1/T1.1/continuous-reporting/disseminiation/LHC/pass-the-salt-lhc.md

 ==
 # Dissemination name: Pass the salt conference 2024
 # What?
-## Type of dissemination activity
+## Type of dissemination activity (only one item can be selected)
 - [ ] Clustering activities
 - [ ] Collaboration with EU-funded projects
 - [x] Conferences
-- [x] Education and training events
+- [ ] Education and training events
 - [ ] Meetings
 - [ ] Other
 - [ ] Other scientific collaboration